opencomputeproject/ocp-diag-core/ocpdiag/g3doc/parameter.md

 *   work with complex parameters such as nested-types or lists of values.
 *   perform execution-time overrides.

-To accommodate these situations, the Meltan framework provides options for:
+To accommodate these situations, the OCPDiag framework provides options for:

 *  providing a simple help to show parameter flags and defaults.
 *  adding a flag to override default values at execution time.